 Professors, student sew face masks in effort to prevent spread of coronavirus

 The Centers for Disease Control and Prevention has encouraged the use of cloth face coverings by everyone to help slow the spread of the coronavirus.
-A Wheaton College student and a faculty member are doing what they can to help by sewing face masks, underscoring the fact that everyone can play a lifesaving role during the current crisis.
+A Wheaton College student and two faculty members are doing what they can to help by sewing face masks, underscoring the fact that everyone can play a lifesaving role during the current crisis.

 Rebecca Livingston ’20, a double major in business and management and elementary education, is sewing masks for medical professionals in western Massachusetts to help address equipment shortages.
 Associate Professor of Theater Design Clinton O’Dell is making masks for a Rhode Island rehabilitation facility and Associate Professor of Psychology Kathleen Morgan is making masks for the emergency room staff at Beth Israel Deaconess Hospital in Plymouth, Mass., where an alumna works as a nurse.